 Designed to empower participating families, Un Techo Para mi Pais actively involves the families in the construction of their new home and families are required to contribute ten percent of the total value of their home.

 Despite the good works, don’t be fooled into thinking that everyone is in it to selflessly give up their Saturday mornings just to help out impoverished families.
 The social scene is also a major attraction.
 The students gain valuable experience to put on their CVs, make new friends and the male volunteers take advantage of the opportunity to chat up the female volunteers.

 Foreign volunteers benefit from a free, reliable and safe day in the province with the unique opportunity to talk to people in their own homes and see the country through a very different lens than the tourist-tinted spectacles blissfully enjoyed by the guidebook worshippers.
 The chic restaurants and bars of Palermo and Recoleta can easily lead one to believe that Argentina is no longer a developing country, but one step out of the bubble and Argentina’s real identity lies bare.

 Un Techo para Mi Pais — Volunteer

 -Fill out the form for new volunteers.
 They will get in contact with you and you can start the following Saturday, bringing as many friends along as you wish.

 -It is definitely an advantage if you can speak Spanish as the families won’t speak English.
 However, if you don’t speak Spanish it is likely that the other volunteers will speak English so they can help you out with translating.

 -Un Techo para mi Pais offers volunteer opportunities in various parts of Argentina.
-Just check out their webpage to find out more.
+Just check out their webpage linked above to find out more.